- Public Schools in Switzerland

 The history of education in Switzerland begins in 1460, when the first higher educational institution was opened in Basel.
 To date, there are more than ten distinguished and respected public universities in Switzerland, as well as more than one hundred colleges.
-As for private educational institutions, including schools, colleges and universities , they are very popular and known all over the world thanks to the methodological development of Swiss teachers, as well as the introduction of modern educational tools in the educational process, resulting in age-old traditions organically combined with the latest scientific achievements and technology.
+As for private educational institutions, including schools, colleges and universities, they are very popular and known all over the world thanks to the methodological development of Swiss teachers, as well as the introduction of modern educational tools in the educational process, resulting in age-old traditions organically combined with the latest scientific achievements and technology.
 A special place in the system of educational institutions in Switzerland are private schools offering a unique education in the sphere of hotel business.

 Public Schools in Switzerland

-As is known, the Swiss education system includes both public educational institutions and private boarding houses (boarding).
+As is known, the Swiss education system includes both public educational institutions and private boarding houses.
 Public schools receive funding from the budgets of the cantons and the respective cities, as well as from the state treasury.
 At the same time, primary and secondary schools are controlled solely by cantonal administrations (that is why there is no single educational program for all educational institutions, there are only recommendations).
 However, there is a universal Swiss educational program Matura, but this is just one of the options that students can choose.

 As in other European countries, Switzerland's public education institutions accept boys and girls for education.
-At the same time, public schools accept foreign students who have lived in Switzerland for a long time (diplomats, employees of transnational corporations, etc.) for training children.
+At the same time, public schools accept foreign students who have lived in Switzerland for a long time (diplomats, employees of transnational corporations, etc.) for teaching students.
 An important feature of state educational institutions is the fact that residence on the territory of a school or in a student hostel is not provided.

 Features of private educational institutions in Switzerland

-Of particular interest is the consideration of private schools in Switzerland .
+Of particular interest is the consideration of private schools in Switzerland.
 Worldwide, it is known that Swiss banks are the most reliable, Swiss watches are the most accurate, and private educational institutions are the safest and most prestigious, providing high-quality knowledge.
 Of course, most private schools in Switzerland are distinguished by relatively high prices.
 Education in Switzerland is chosen by the children of European aristocratic families, children of sheikhs from Arab countries, American elite, etc.

 The development of private boarding schools in Switzerland began in the early 19th century, when well-known and distinguished teachers such as I. Pestalozzi, R. Steiner and M. Montessori worked in Switzerland.
 It is with their names that a kind of "revolution" in the field of education is connected, because they developed and introduced into circulation new unique methods that have become classical and educational programs, the traditions of educating students in schools in Switzerland.
 Real private glory, Swiss private boarding schools gained after the end of World War I, during which Switzerland remained neutral.
 In addition, the country has a unique favorable mountain climate, some even consider it healthier.
 Switzerland is the concentration of different cultures, traditions, languages, which makes living and learning in this country a truly unique experience: representatives of at least four cultures and languages live on the territory of the country - French, German, Italian and unique Romansh.
 Finally, historically, Switzerland is a place for resolving world disputes, the center of diplomacy around the world.
-Here, the vast majority of Swiss know not only two or three official languages, but also English, and at a very decent level.
+Here, the vast majority of Swiss know not only 2 or 3 official languages, but also English, and at a very decent level.

 An important feature of private bookings in Switzerland is also the traditional for European countries division into educational institutions of joint education, where boys and girls study together, and to boarding schools of separate education (that is, either exclusively for boys or exclusively for girls).
 However, this division is more a tribute to traditions than a practical step.

 Private schools in Switzerland have a vast territory, developed infrastructure with modern educational buildings, sports complexes, sports grounds and stadiums, student hostels and many others.
 A huge selection of sports sections, creative circles are presented here.
 In addition, students can attend specially organized events (for example, for any holidays).
-Private boarding houses have everything you need for classes in educational laboratories, various sports, creative endeavors, etc. Particularly attentive in private schools in Switzerland are the sports development of students: in almost every boarding house there is also football, and rugby, cricket and tennis, swimming and even (here and there) yachting!
+Private boarding houses have everything you need for classes in educational laboratories, various sports, creative endeavors, etc. Particularly attentive in private schools in Switzerland are the sports development of students: in almost every boarding house there is also football, and rugby, cricket and tennis, swimming and even yachting!
 Most private educational institutions also organize trips to neighboring Italy, France, Austria, etc. In the summer months, students can go hiking in the mountains, swim in the lake, in the winter - skiing or snowboarding.